Native American Church: Persecution and law

 As the United States government became more involved in the control of drugs, the Native American Church faced possible legal issues regarding their use of peyote.
-The Indian Religious Freedom Act of 1978, also called the American Indian Religious Freedom Act, was passed to provide legal protection for the Church's use of the plant.
+The American Indian Religious Freedom Act of 1978, also called the American Indian Religious Freedom Act (AIRFA), was passed to provide legal protection for the Church's use of the plant.

-The controversy over peyote resulted in its legal classification as a controlled drug in the United States.
-However, as a result of US v.
-Boyll (1991) and other federal rulings, members of the Native American Church are allowed to transport, possess, and use peyote for religious purposes.
+In 1970, President Richard Nixon signed the Controlled Substances Act (CSA), which prohibited the possession of psychedelics such as peyote in the United States and classified them as controlled drugs.
+Instead, federal rulings such as US v.
+Boyll (1991) and the Religious Freedom Restoration Act of 1993 allow members of the Native American Church to transport, possess, and use peyote for religious purposes.
 While such use has been declared legal without regard to race or tribal status in all US states other than Idaho and Texas, which have outlawed use by non-natives, the purchase of peyote from licensed distributors can only be made via permit by enrolled tribal members, who also must intend to use it for religious purposes only.
-These distributors, located in Texas near the Mexican border, sell wild peyote gathered in its native range by licensed collectors.
-Cultivation of peyote is legal under the same circumstances as possession, where the cultivator must be able to prove that plants are for use in Native American Church ceremonies, or depending on the state, for general religious ceremonies.
+These distributors, located in Texas near the Mexican border, sell wild peyote gathered in its native range by collectors licensed by the U.S. Drug Enforcement Administration and the Texas Department of Public Safety, as Amada Cardenas was.
+Cultivation of peyote is legal under the same circumstances as possession, where the cultivator must be licensed and prove that plants are for use in Native American Church ceremonies or, in some states, for general religious ceremonies.

 The Neo-American Church tried to claim LSD and marijuana as sacraments, seeking protection similar to that afforded to peyote use by the Native American Church.
 The courts ruled against them.
-The Peyote Way Church of God's failed federal lawsuit was rendered partially successful when Arizona expanded permitted use of peyote to general bona fide religious purposes, as well as spiritual intent.
+The Peyote Way Church of God's failed federal lawsuit was rendered partially successful when the Arizona legislature (Ariz.
+Rev. Stat. § 13-3402) expanded the permitted use of peyote if connected "with the bona fide practice of a religious belief and as an integral part of religious exercise."
 Colorado, New Mexico, Nevada and Oregon also allow for general religious use.